-Are you hoping to be a fun mum for your older child during your pregnancy journey?
+Are you hoping to be a fun mum for your older child even when pregnant?
 I know I still do as I’m worried about Gideon feeling short-changed because I’m unable to do lots of physically strenuous activities with him now that I’m heavily pregnant.

-Are there safe ways for pregnant mums to have fun with the older kid?
+Are there safe ways to have fun with the older child even when pregnant?

 Firstly, there are activities that we can do with our child without letting our discomfort get in the way.
 We need to make sure safety first and be mindful not to over-exert ourselves, right?